projectcalico/calico/master/reference/calicoctl/commands/node/run.md

 we will attempt to autodetect an IPv4 address.
 An IPv6 address, however, will only be autodetected when explicitly requested.

-To force autodetection of an IPv4 address use the option `--ip=autodetect`.
-To force autodetection of an IPv6 address use the option `--ip6=autodetect`.
+To force autodetection of an IPv4 address, use the option `--ip=autodetect`.
+To force autodetection of an IPv6 address, use the option `--ip6=autodetect`.

 To set the autodetection method for IPv4, use the `--ip-autodetection-method` option.
 To set the autodetection method for IPv6, use the `--ip6-autodetection-method` option.

+> **Note**
->  Note, if you are starting the calico/node container directly (and not using the
+> If you are starting the calico/node container directly (and not using the
 > `calicoctl run` helper command), the options are passed in an environment
 > variables.
 These are described in the [calico/node configuration guide]({{site.baseurl}}/{{page.version}}/reference/node/configuration)).

 **first-found**

-The `first-found` option enumerates all interface IP addresses and returns the first valid IP address (best guess based on IP version and type of address) on the first valid interface.
+The `first-found` option enumerates all interface IP addresses and returns the first valid IP address (based on IP version and type of address) on the first valid interface.
 Certain known "local" interfaces are omitted, such  as the docker bridge.
-Note that order that interfaces are listed is system dependent.
+The order that both the interfaces and the IP addresses are listed is system dependent.

 This is the default detection method.
 However, since this method only makes a very simplified guess, it is recommended to either configure the node with a